COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/user_manual.md

 ### Fuzzy Search
 A type of search where exact results and close results are returned when searching for something.
 For example: Searching for the term "Banking Details" may also retunr "Banking", "Bank Details" or even "Membership Details" etc...
 Note that "closest" results will always be returned first.

+### Semantic Sort
+A sorting procedure which sorts files by how files logically relates to each other.
+This works by looking at file metadata, keywords included in the files and user defined tags and performing K-means clustering on a vector representation of this information.
+Tl;dr files relating to similar topics will be grouped together.

+## Tags
+A short string attached to a file or set of files which allows the user to indicate that the files contain some relation that should be kept in mind during clustering.
+Also allows you to retrieve a subset of files from a manager which all contain a certain tag.

+## Lock / Unlock
+A locked file is prevented from being moved during the sorting process.
+While a locked folder can be moved the relative structure of all content inside the directory may not be moved.
+Unlocking a folder will also remove locks from all content inside the folder which has been unlocked.
+Note that our program automatically checks for hidden folders like _.git_ to automatically lock coding projects to prevent them from being broken by sorting.